edgebitio/enclaver/docs/deploy-aws.md

 ## Testing the Enclave

-The example app answers web requests on port 443 of the EC2 machine:
+The example app answers web requests on port 8001 of the EC2 machine:

 ```sh
 $ curl localhost:8001
 "https://edgebit.io/enclaver/docs/0.x/guide-app/"
 ```

-Jump over to the [simple Python app][app] guide (the output URL above) that explains our sample application in more detail.
+Jump over to the [simple Python app][app] guide (the output URL above) that explains our sample application in more detail and how to build the image that was run above.

 ### Dedicated CPUs